DaudIbrahim/dsa-js/docs/doc.md

 - nested loop

   - nested loops are to be avoided wherever and as much as possible use two pointers, sliding window, & fast and slow pointers

+- database sharding

+  1. Split Data - find a way to split your data into independant buckets

+  2. Select a sharding key - based on your sharding key the load distribution will take place on the server

+  3. Mapping Method - Mapping key to real servers